 Problem 4.
-In addition to the five_secs.sh and ten_secs.sh scripts, the Scripts/ folder contains three scripts that each take about forty-five seconds to execute.
+In addition to the five\secs and ten\secs scripts, the Scripts/ folder contains three scripts that will each take about a forty-five seconds to execute.
 Execute each of these commands in the background so all three are running at the same time.
-While they are all running, write the output of jobs to a new file log.txt saved in the Scripts/ directory.
+To verify all scripts are running at the same time, write the output of jobs to a new file log.txt saved in the Scripts/ directory.